RESOStandards/transport/proposals/data-provenance.md

 * **ActiveYN** - Boolean, nullable. `true` if the system is active, `false` or `null` otherwise.
 * **ModificationTimestamp** - Timestamp, non-nullable.
 The timestamp when the system record was last updated.

-OrganizationKey and SystemKey, which RESO doesn't currently provide, would be the local key of the Organization or System records and SystemId would be the well-known RESO key, when applicable.
+OrganizationKey and SystemKey, which RESO doesn't currently provide, would be the local key of the Organization or System records and SystemId would be the well-known RESO identifier, when applicable.
 Other attributes may be added as separate proposals.

 ### Section 2.2.3: TenantUoi and SubtenantUoi
 While the Provenance Resource provides a mechanism to query the most recent record in order to filter tenants in multi-tenant systems, there may be cases where the tenant is separate from the record owner and it's much easier to query the top-level record rather than filtering by provenance records.